baron42bba/.emacs.d/elpa/engine-mode-readme.txt

 results in your default browser.

-The `defengine' macro can also take an optional key combination, prefixed with `engine/keymap-prefix' (which defaults to "C-c /"):
+The `defengine' macro can also take an optional key combination, prefixed with "C-c /":

 (defengine duckduckgo
   "https://duckduckgo.com/?q=%s"
-  "d")
+  :keybinding "d")

 `C-c / d' is now bound to the new function engine/search-duckduckgo'!
 Nifty.